danjordan/danjordan.dev/src/posts/should-i-host-jquery-from-a-cdn.md

 });
 ```

-So, should I host React from a CDN?
+So, should I host jQuery from a CDN?

 Almost certainly no.